-So the pharmacy can reach you to confirm your order before shipping, please make sure to let the pharmacy know the best ways to contact you by calling Customer Service (phone numbers are printed on the back cover of this booklet).
+So the pharmacy can reach you to confirm your order before shipping, please make sure to let the pharmacy know the best ways to contact you.
+To contact the plan's home delivery pharmacy (Express Scripts Pharmacy), call Customer Service (phone numbers are printed on the back cover of this booklet).